 \subsection{Experimental Setup}

-\paragraph{Fault injection tool.} Because \sysname works on TensorFlow, we use TensorFI \footnotemark[3], an open-source FI tool for TensorFlow-based programs that allows faults to be injected into the TensorFlow graph~\cite{li2018tensorfi}.
-We inject faults directly into the output values of operators in the graph, and continue the execution to oberve the final output - this is in line with the FI method in most prior work \cite{schorn2018efficient,li2017understanding,chen2019,li2018tensorfi}.
+\textbf{Fault Injection (FI) tool.} Because \sysname works on TensorFlow, we use TensorFI \footnotemark[3], an open-source FI tool for TensorFlow-based programs that allows faults to be injected into the TensorFlow graph~\cite{li2018tensorfi}. {We inject random single bit-flip faults directly into the output values of operators in the graph, and observe the final output}.
+This is in line with the FI method in most prior work in the area \cite{schorn2018efficient,li2017understanding,chen2019,li2018tensorfi}.

-Note that we only consider those faults that would not lead to obvious system failures such as a crash (e.g., modifying the dimension of a tensor might cause an error, and terminate the program), as those faults do not result in SDCs.
+Note that we only consider those faults that would not lead to obvious system failures such as a crash (e.g., modifying the dimension of a tensor might cause an error, and terminate the program), as such faults do not result in SDCs.

-\textbf{Hardware}: Our experiments were conducted on the following machines: 1) an Ubuntu Linux 18.04.2 system with, 8 RTX 2080Ti GPUs, 24 CPUs with 256 GB memory; 2) a Fedora Linux 20 system, 2 GTX TITAN GPUs, 16 CPUs with 256 GB memory; 3) an Ubuntu Linux 16.04 system with 6 CPUs, 1 GeForece GT610 GPU with 16 GB memory.
+\textbf{Hardware}: Our experiments were conducted on the following machines: 1) an Ubuntu Linux 18.04.2 system with, 8 RTX 2080Ti GPUs, 24 CPUs with 256 GB memory; 2) a Fedora Linux 20 system, 2 GTX TITAN GPUs, 16 CPUs with 256 GB memory; 3) an Ubuntu Linux 16.04 system with 6 CPUs, 1 GeForce GT610 GPU with 16 GB memory.